Parabole/AnimatorSystems/README.md

 # AnimatorSystems
-* This repository contains DOTS helpers to get/set things on the Unity Animator.
+This repository contains DOTS helpers to get/set things on the Unity Animator.
+Think of it as a middleman between pure DOTS and the Animator.
+With this, you can have systems in a pure DOTS sub-scene that sends instructions to an Animator found outside of it (Setting bools and ints requested in burst-compiled jobs).

-* Note that this will become irrelevant once Unity launches its DOTS animation graph.
-* Also note that we do not provide tutorials or any kind of official support for this package.
-* We just use it internally for the making of our next game, and thought it could be a good contribution to making all of our lives easier.
+Note that this will become irrelevant once Unity launches its DOTS animation graph.
+Also note that we do not provide tutorials or any kind of official support for this package...
+We just use it internally for the making of our next game, and thought it could be a good contribution to making all of our lives easier :)

 ## Installation
 * For development, simply clone the repo and use it like any other Unity project